India in World War II

 During the Second World War (1939–1945), India was a part of the British Empire.
-India officially declared war on Nazi Germany in September 1939.
+British India officially declared war on Nazi Germany in September 1939.
 India, as a part of the Allied Nations, sent over two and a half million soldiers to fight under British command against the Axis powers.
-India also provided the base for American operations in support of China in the China Burma India Theater.
+India was also used as the base for American operations in support of China in the China Burma India Theater.

-Indians fought with distinction throughout the world, including in the European theatre against Germany, North African Campaign against fascist Italy, and in the southeast Asian theatre; while also defending the Indian subcontinent against the Japanese forces, including British Burma and the Crown colony of Ceylon.
+Indians fought throughout the world, including in the European theatre against Germany, North African Campaign against fascist Italy, and in the southeast Asian theatre; while also defending the Indian subcontinent against the Japanese forces, including British Burma and the Crown colony of Ceylon.
 Indian troops were also redeployed in former colonies such as Singapore and Hong Kong, with the Japanese surrender in August 1945, after the end of World War II.
 Over 87,000 Indian troops, and 3 million civilians died in World War II.
 Field Marshal Sir Claude Auchinleck, former Commander-in-Chief, India, stated that Britain "couldn't have come through both wars [World War I and II] if they hadn't had the Indian Army."

-Viceroy Linlithgow declared that India was at war with Germany without consultations with Indian politicians.
+There was pushback throughout India to expending lives supporting the colonial British Empire in Africa and Europe amidst movements for Indian independence.
+Particularly, Subhas Chandra Bose sought alliance with the Soviet Union and then ultimately with Nazi Germany as a tool for subverting the British empire.
+Many factions of the Indian Independence Movement did support Nazi Germany during the war, most notably the so-called Indian Legion which Bose was instrumental in creating and which was incorporated for some time as a division of the Waffen-SS.

+The Marquess of Linlithgow, Viceroy of India, declared war on Germany on India's behalf in September 1939, an action for which he was criticised by elements of the Indian National Congress for not consulting the Indian people.
 Political parties such as the Muslim League and the Hindu Mahasabha supported the British war effort while the largest and most influential political party existing in India at the time, the Indian National Congress, demanded independence before it would help Britain.
 London refused, and when Congress announced a "Quit India" campaign in August 1942, tens of thousands of its leaders were imprisoned by the British for the duration.
-Meanwhile, under the leadership of Indian leader Subhash Chandra Bose, Japan set up an army of Indian POWs known as the Indian National Army, which fought against the British.
-A major famine in Bengal in 1943 led to between 0.8 and 3.8 million deaths due to starvation, and a highly controversial issue remains regarding Churchill's alleged decision to not provide emergency food relief.
+Meanwhile, under the leadership of Indian leader Subhas Chandra Bose, Japan set up an army of Indian POWs known as the Indian National Army which fought against the British.
+In 1943, a major famine in Bengal led to between 0.8 and 3.8 million deaths due to starvation, and a highly controversial issue remains regarding Winston Churchill's decision not to provide emergency food relief.